5 tips for crafting a powerful vision statement

 The vision statement is derived from the mission statement.
 If you don’t have the latter, your first step is to create one.
 The next step is to develop a vision based around your mission statement.

-Chouinard recommends meeting with your team to discuss the company’s vision for the future.
+We recommend meeting with your team to discuss the company’s vision for the future.
 Come to a shared understanding about what the business will look like if it achieves its goals in three or five years.
+Working on your vision is a good excuse to figure out where you’re going with the business.

 The session shouldn’t take as long as hammering out your mission statement.
 An hour or two is typical, though it can take longer if there’s disagreement about your future.
 Dispute can signal a need to gather more information and do a SWOT analysis.